TairanD/Cloud-Computing/notes/04-distributed-file-system.md

 ## 5 - Network File System (NFS)
+- Objectives:
+  - Compatibility with UFS.
+  - Integration into existing systems.
+  - Support for different OS clients.
+  - Performance over a network.
+- NFS is based on the **client-server paradigm**: use **Remote Procedure Calls (RPC)** for interaction.

 ## 6 - General Parallel File System (GPFS)
+- Parallel I/O: Essential for **performance** (**concurrent execution of multiple input/output** operations).
+- Concurrency control: Critical for shared access.
+- Design: Supports **large clusters**, large file sizes.
+- Reliability:
+  - **consistency and synchronization** are ensured by a **distributed locking mechanism**.
+  - Uses write-ahead logs and data striping.

 ## 7 - Google File System (GFS)
+- Uses commodity components for scalability.
+- Files range from GB to TB.
+- Optimized for append and sequential read operations.
+- Ensures consistency through a master component.
+- Uses large chunks (64 MB) for performance.